gabrielcostasilva/sb-websocket/README.md

 # Spring Boot WebSocket Examples
-This repo groups examples of my other repos showing WebSocket examples.
+This repo groups examples of my other repos showing WebSocket examples with Spring Boot.

 ## Examples